alexei-garrow/alexei-ai-workflow/decisions/ADR-TEMPLATE.md

 (What are the positive and negative consequences of this decision?
 What are the trade-offs?
 What new problems might it introduce?
 This section is critical for understanding the full impact of the decision.)

+*   (Consider adding any new terms introduced by this decision to GLOSSARY.md)

 ### Positive Consequences

 *